Travel

 New room layout No safe placement or awkward charging options Solve placement and cable safety before judging the app

-What to test before the child falls asleep
+What to test before bedtime in a hotel

 If both devices join the hotel Wi-Fi,